-Provider administrators can use the RelatedObject parameter of PowerCLI cmdlets to retrieve vSphere inventory objects from vCloud Director objects.
+Provider administrators can use the RelatedObject parameter of PowerCLI cmdlets to retrieve vSphere inventory objects from VMware Cloud Director objects.
 Passing the retrieved objects to the cmdlets of the VMware.VimAutomation.Core and VMware.VimAutomation.VDS modules, extends administration options.